vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/16/008/06_tasmAdamuM_nirbhajAmo-mumAmuShyAyaNamamuShyAH.md

 <details><summary>Whitney</summary>

 ### Translation
-6. ⌊9.⌋ Ours is etc. etc.; let him not be released from the fetter of
+3. ⌊6.⌋ Ours is etc. etc.; let him not be released from the fetter of
-the wives of the gods.
+ill-success.
 Of him now etc. etc.

 ### Notes
 </details>

 <details><summary>Griffith</summary>

-Whatever we have gained, etc. Let him not be freed from the noose of the sisters of the Gods, etc.
+Whatever we have gained, etc. Let him not be freed from the noose of misery, etc.
 </details>

 <details><summary>पदपाठः</summary>